opentargets-archive/rest_api/.circleci/README.md

 ### You might want to:

 * change ES_URL variables in the `config.yml` to reflect the ES in your project.
-Use local urls only